dnessi/dnessi/README.md

 * 🤹 Think funny and young

 ## How I work
 My motivation comes from solving curiosity🤔.
-We are trying to create a page that can maximize the user experience and develop various experimental programs.
+I'm trying to create a page that can maximize the user experience, and try various experimental developments.
 Sometimes I become lazy and don't practice my set goals💤, but I always try ✨not to forget✨ my original purpose with an obsession.

 ## Get in touch
 - [Twitter](https://twitter.com/tritwte 'twitter')